 1988 - dir.
 Stan Winston

-The down ramp of all that though is the usual 'get to the monster already' agitation, that is, unless we're wise enough to lean back and absorb the incredible lighting and lived-in detail, which we can more easily do with Shout's gorgeous new Blu-ray.
+The down-ramp of all that though is the usual 'get to the monster already' agitation, that is, unless we're wise enough to lean back and absorb the incredible lighting and lived-in detail, which we can more easily do with Shout's gorgeous new Blu-ray.
 Now we can see the full breadth of magic hour brilliance of cinematographer Bojan Bazelli, how he makes the outdoors seem like indoors, makes the backroad country seem pregnant with menace the way Dean Cundey did to the suburban streets in the original Halloween.
 The first sight of the old witch's cabin as the sun sets, with its orange light shining through the windows and the uncanny stillness in the air-- as if the whole natural world is hushed and waiting--is a small masterpiece of dream state mood.
-Using natural candle light and lanterns in rustic cabins for orange flame light flickers, Bajelli conjures a very Halloween-ready menace that's never really carried over to the small screen before this edition.
-Now we can savor how how the poetic-realist folktale touch is gradually applied, luring the story from rural revenge saga afternoon to dark setting sun fairy tale to nighttime blue filter monster action, a kind of slow steady momentum past the point of no return.
+Using natural candle light and lanterns in rustic cabins for orange flame light flickers, Bajelli conjures a very Halloween-ready mood that's never really carried over to the small screen before this edition.
+Now we can savor how how the poetic-realist folktale touch is gradually applied, luring the story from rural revenge saga afternoon to dark setting sun fairy tale to nighttime blue-filter monster action, a kind of slow steady momentum past the point of no return.
 I don't mind that it seems to take forever to get started now that the photography glows so duskily and the vast spooky graveyard pumpkin patch can be pored over like we're right there in it, and the withered old crone with the demon-raising mojo glowing in the firelight in a makeup that makes her look like Freddy Kruger's blind aunt crossed with Sir Roderick Femm in The Old Dark House (1932).

 The casting is pretty interesting too, now that some of the actors have become minor stars: Devon Odessa (Sharon in My So-Called Life) and Mayim Bialik are barefoot backwoods children a-teasing their small brother with the Pumpkinhead poem chant and; as final girl Tracy, Cynthia Bain is luminous and resourceful: her youth and beauty in stark contrast to the dirt-stained roughness of the locals and even the lesser mortal sheen of her teen co-stars.
 The pastel 80s fashions and terrible headbands are a nice contrast to the timeless hick earth tones around them.
 I well remember how we 80s punks hated those damned Springsteen bandanas, jean jackets, aerobics wrist bands, and stone-washed seamless jeans but now I rejoice to see them, signifiers as they are of pre-CGI monsters to come.
 Fx legend Stan Winston doesn't disappoint on that front either: the seven foot-plus tall demon with its long weird arms and expressive face (and several different incarnations) makes any cross-cutting confusion forgivable.

 All in all, Shout's loving care (via their Scream Factory offshoot) and Blu-ray remastering help make these two minor horror films into 1080 HD works of art.
 Maybe in the end all the needless killing has been worth it, for we are living the dream of every movie lover who died before the advent of this format.
 I know I dreamt of such things as a monster lover kid.
 I even wrote a paper in junior high school advocating the importance of creating a widescreen TV, dreaming of perfect vivid picture and giant screens while reading Famous Monsters of Filmland instead of playing kickball out back.
 I wonder if I'll have to pay some hellish price for my wishes coming true...
-Whatever it is, it's worth it, Ed Harley!
+Whatever it is, I'll lay in it, Ed Harley!